1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 (c) by email, using firstname.lastname@example.org.

-16.1 Our representative within the European Union with respect to our obligations under data protection law is Charlotte Thorpe-Costa, and you can contact our representative by email at firstname.lastname@example.org.
+17.1 Our representative within the European Union with respect to our obligations under data protection law is Michael Patterson, and you can contact our representative by email at email@example.com.

-17.1 Our data protection officer’s contact details are: Sarah Engel at email@example.com.
+18.1 Our data protection officer’s contact details are: Rhylan Rowe at firstname.lastname@example.org.